 Burn injuries can take months and sometimes years to resolve.
 The pain, the limited range of motion, the prevalence of infections in burn injuries, and the psychological impact of the scarring can have a lasting impact on a person’s life and their ability to work and interact with others.
 Our skilled legal team focuses on getting the compensation you need to establish a new normal in your life.
 We offer free consultations to discuss your case and to offer guidance on next steps.

 Schedule a consultation with a professional and dedicated burn injury attorney who knows how to help

 At the law offices of Silverman, McDonald & Friedman we are here to protect the rights of those who have been injured because of the negligence of someone else.
-With offices in Wilmington, Seaford and New Castle, we help injury victims and their families in every county in Delaware.
+With offices in Wilmington, Seaford and Newark, DE we help injury victims and their families in every county.
 You are welcome to call 302-888-2900 or fill out our contact form to make a no-cost appointment with an experienced Delaware personal injury attorney now.